adejokeajibade/taskmanager/README.md

 # README

 ## Description
-A task manager application built with Laravel API -Live Project can also be tested on http://taskmanager.rccg.org/
+A task manager application built with Laravel API - Live Project can also be tested on http://taskmanager.rccg.org/

 ## Begin